nolanrd04/streamlit_projects/Project4/README.md

 # Assignment Requirements
 ### Preprocess and Visualize the Data:
 1. Perform a descriptive statistical analysis of the data and decide how to handle missing values.
 (DONE)
 2. Store your data in a dataframe.
+(DONE)
 3. Count the number of positive, negative, and neutral text items, as tagged by a score in one of the columns.
 (DONE)
 4. Display your findings in a plot.
 (DONE)